-Table 3-5 Controller Function Codes (Sheet 2 of 3)ff Cd22 Compressor State The status of the compressor is displayed (Off, On).
-Cd23 Evaporator Fan Displays the current evaporator fan state (high, low or off).
-Cd24 Controlled Atmosphere State Not used in this application Cd25 Compressor Run Time Remaining Until Defrost This code displays the time remaining until the unit goes into defrost (in tenths of an hour).
+Cd25 Compressor Run Time Remaining Until Defrost This code displays the time remaining until the unit goes into defrost (in tenths of an hour).
 This value is based on the actual accumulated compressor running time.
 Cd26 Defrost Temperature Sensor Reading Defrost temperature sensor reading is displayed.
-Configurable Functions NOTE ough Cd37 are user-selectable functions.
-The operator can change the value of ne operational needs of the container.
-Cd27 Defrost Interval (Hours) The defrost interval is the time between defrost cycles.
-Five selectable values are available: 3, 6, 9, 12 or 24 hours.
-The factory default value is 12 hours.
+Configurable Functions NOTE Function codes Cd27 through Cd37 are user-selectable functions.
+The operator can change the value of these functions to meet the operational needs of the container.
+Cd27 Defrost Interval (Hours or Automatic) There are two modes for defrost initiation, either user-selected timed intervals or automatic control.
+The user-selected values are (OFF), 3, 6, 9, 12, 24 hours or AUTO.
+The factory default is AUTO.
+Automatic defrost starts with an initial defrost at 3 hours, then the interval to the next defrost is adjusted based on the accumulation of ice on the evaporator coil.
 Following a start-up or after termination of a defrost, the time will not begin counting down until the defrost temperature sensor (DTS) reading falls below set point.
-If the reading of DTS rises above set point any time during the timer count down, the interval is reset and the countdown begins over.
+If the reading of DTS rises above set point any time during the timer count down, the interval is reset and the count-down begins over.
 If DTS fails, alarm code AL60 is activated and control switches over to the the return temperature sensor.
 The controller will act in the same manner as with the DTS except the return temperature sensor reading will be used.
-Defrost Interval Timer Value (Configuration variable CnF23): If the software is configured to "SAv" (save) for this option, then the value of the defrost interval timer will be saved at power down and restored at power up.
+Defrost Interval Timer Value (Configuration variable CnF23): If the software is configured to "SAv" (save) for this option, the value of the defrost interval timer will be saved at power down and restored at power up.
 This option prevents short power interruptions from resetting an almost expired defrost interval, and possibly delaying a needed defrost cycle.
-NOTE NOTE Cd28 Temperature Units (C or F) This code determines the temperature units (C or F) which will be used for all temperature displays.
+NOTE The defrost interval timer counts only during compressor run time.
+Cd28 Temperature Units (C or F) This code determines the temperature units (C or F) that will be used for all temperature displays.
 The user selects C or F by selecting function code Cd28 and pushing the ENTER key.
 The factory default value is Celsius units.
 NOTE This function code will display "" if Configuration Variable CnF34 is set to F. Cd29 Failure Action (Mode) If all of the control sensors are out of range (alarm code AL26) or there is a probe circuit calibration failure (alarm code AL27), the unit will enter the shutdown state defined by this setting.
-The user selects one of four possible actions as follows: A - Full Cooling (compressor is on, economized operation.
+The user selects one of four possible actions as follows: A - Full Cooling (Compressor is on, economized operation.
 SMV subject to pressure and current limit.)
 B - Partial Cooling (Compressor is on, standard operation.
 SMV subject to pressure and current limit.)
-C - Evaporator Fan Only (Compressor is off, evaporator fans on high speed, not applicable with frozen set points.
-D - Full System Shutdown - Factory Default (shut down every component in the unit) Cd30 In-Range Tolerance The in-range tolerance will determine the band of temperatures around the set point which will be designated as in-range.
+C - Evaporator Fan Only (Evaporator fans on high speed, not applicable with frozen set points.)
+D - Full System Shutdown - Factory Default (Shut down every component in the unit.)
+Cd30 In-Range Tolerance The in-range tolerance will determine the band of temperatures around the set point which will be designated as in-range.
 If the control temperature is in-range, the in-range light will be illuminated.
-There are four possible values: $1 = 0.5_C (0.9_F)$ $2 = 1.0_C (1.8_F)$ $3 = 1.5_C (2.7_F)$ $4 = 2.0_C (3.6_F)$ - Factory Default
+There are four possible values: $1 = +/- 0.5C (+/- 0.9F)$ $2 = +/- 1.0C (+/- 1.8F)$ $3 = +/- 1.5C (+/- 2.7F)$ $4 = +/- 2.0C (+/- 3.6F) - Factory Default$ Cd31 Stagger Start Offset Time (Seconds) The stagger start offset time is the amount of time that the unit will delay at start- up, thus allowing multiple units to stagger their control initiation when all units are powered up together.
+The eight possible offset values are: 0 (Factory Default), 3, 6, 9, 12, 15, 18 or 21 seconds